wasulabenjamin/github_templates/README.md

 - Fork repository and clone it locally
 - Customize the content inside `.github`, `CHANGELOG.md` and `README.md` as per your project requirements or intention

-Please share the goodness & don't forget leaving a :star: on the repository.
+> Please share the goodness & don't forget leaving a :star: on the repository.

-# Bugs and Feature Requests

-Have a bug or a feature request? **Here is to how you can help:**
-* Having problems with the tutorial?
-[Please report a bug][report_bug]
-* Is your problem or idea you would wish implemented not addressed yet?
-[Please request a feature][request_feature]

-# Contributing
+# 🧩 Contributing

 This is an open source example template, therefore developers are encouraged to contribute and help maintain the project throughout its life cycle.
 Any contributions will be highly appreciated.